PatternBuilder/patternbuilder.github.io/docs/pattern_builder_importer.md

 1. Drush Commands
     1. Imports patterns from defined library
         - drush pbi : Import all schemas.
         - drush pbi --all : Force the import of all schemas even if specific schemas are defined.
         - drush pbi band card : Import only the "band" and "card" schemas.
         - drush pbi --type=layout : Import only the schemas for the "layout" pattern type.
-        - drush pbi -image_box
+        - drush pbi image_box

     1. Remove imported patterns from Drupal
         - drush pbi-remove  : Nothing is removed.
 This safeguards against accidental commands.